Generating emission files from raw data#

 Good practices#

-If your are a new user of the CIF or if you use a raw type of data for the fist time, it is safer to follow the steps:
+If you are a new CIF user or are using a raw data type for the first time, follow these steps:

-1. Prepare a yaml for only generating the emissions (as shown below).
+1. Prepare a YAML for generating emissions only (as shown below).

 3. Check the generated inputs, as explained in Checking the input files:.